Is 606 a good credit score?

 Some auto lenders will not lend to someone with a 606 score.
 If you are able to get approved for an auto loan with a 606 score, it could be expensive.
-If you can raise your credit score, it will be much easier to get a car.
+If you can raise your credit score, getting a car will be much easier.

 See also: 5 Best Auto Loans for Bad Credit

 Credit scores in the Fair range often reflect a history of credit mistakes or errors.
 For example, you may have some late payments, charges offs, foreclosures, and even bankruptcies showing up on your credit report.

 Here are five ways to improve your 606 credit score:

 1. Dispute Negative Accounts on Your Credit Report

 It’s a good idea to grab a copy of your free credit report from each of the three major credit bureaus, Equifax, Experian, and TransUnion to see what is being reported about you.
 If you find any negative items, you may want to hire a credit repair company such as Lexington Law.
 They can help you dispute them and possibly have them removed.

 Lexington Law specializes in removing negative items from your credit report.
 With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.